cosmicjs/cosmic-cli/README.md

 ## 🚀 Usage

-All cosmic CLI commands are of the format:
+All Cosmic CLI commands are of the format:

 ```bash
 cosmic [command] [options]